Alzheimer's Prevention Initiative

 Alzheimer's Disease Treatment Trial

-In collaboration with the National Institutes of Health (NIH), Banner Alzheimer's Institute (BAI), University of Antioquia's Grupo de Neurosciencias in Medellin, Colombia and Genentech, announced the first‐ever prevention trial in cognitively healthy individuals who are destined to develop Alzheimer's disease because of their genetic history.
+In collaboration with the National Institutes of Health (NIH), Banner Alzheimer's Institute (BAI), University of Antioquia's Grupo de Neurosciencias in Medellin, Colombia and Genentech, are conducting the first‐ever prevention trial in cognitively healthy individuals who are destined to develop Alzheimer's disease because of their genetic history.

-This groundbreaking study - the first to investigate whether an anti‐amyloid treatment can stave off the disease-will span two countries and help launch a new era of prevention research in the urgent fight against Alzheimer's.
+This groundbreaking study - the first to investigate whether an anti‐amyloid treatment can stave off the disease-will help launch a new era of prevention research in the urgent fight against Alzheimer's.

-The $100 million trial is the cornerstone of the international collaborative, the Alzheimer's Prevention Initiative (API), formed to accelerate the evaluation of promising but unproven prevention therapies.
+The $100 million trial is the cornerstone of the API.
 It is studying an experimental anti‐amyloid antibody treatment called crenezumab in approximately 300 people from an extraordinarily large extended family in Colombia, who share a rare genetic mutation that typically triggers Alzheimer's symptoms around age 45.
-The trial will also include a smaller number of individuals in the United States.

 The trial is designed to determine whether the drug can reduce participants' chances of developing the disease's disabling and irreversible symptoms, preserve memory and thinking abilities, and slow the progression of Alzheimer's biomarkers.